sea-horizon/sea-horizon.github.io/README.md

-# sea-horion.github.io
+# sea-horizon.github.io
-This is the code of sea-horion Website Homepage https://sea-horion.github.io/
+This is the code of sea-horizon Website Homepage https://sea-horizon.github.io/

 feature_request
 ---